Sara-Dimovska/Quiz-App/README.md

 # Quiz-App
-android application 1 from the book "The Big Nerd Ranch guide"
+Android application 1 from the book "The Big Nerd Ranch guide"

 throughout building this first apps I have learned about: